 Supporting fundraisers and volunteering, but also looking to benefit more than just my own children.
 I want my kids to have a stellar year.
 I want their programs and schools to shine, but not just so it benefits them.
 We are a family with a lot of resources, but there are kids who need mentors and band instruments and just one pair of tennis shoes that doesn’t have holes.
 Teachers are spending their own money on school supplies for kids who come to school without a pencil to their names.
 I will show up to help my kids have amazing activities and trips, but kindness dictates I also look for ways to help level the playing field for some other kids, too.
 That way they get to add their talent and tenacity to our larger community, and we all benefit from what makes them beautiful and unique.
 (Go here to check out an innovative organization we support to help schools in our district.)

 Praying regularly for teachers and staff.
 Nothing makes me a more compassionate person than lifting up others in prayer.
-We have ten or twelve folks that meet in our home for bible study and of those, one is a principal, two are teachers, and two have jobs working full time with youth at our church.
+We have ten or twelve folks that meet in our home for bible study and of those, four are teachers.
 You would not believe their hearts for their students or some of the burdens they carry because they care.
 When my family is on the lookout for ways to pray for our schools, especially for specific teachers and staff, it opens our hearts, too.
 Prayer then leads to kindness in action so that we can join in with the good, hard work that goes on behind the scenes.

 I’m feeling challenged.
 How about you?
 We’ve got ample opportunities to reach into the lives of those around us by modeling kind, compassionate behavior, and there’s no more ready-made opportunity than at the schools where our kids attend.
-So here’s to being a Kinder Parent for the 2018-19 school year!
+So here’s to being a kinder parent for the school year!

 Photo by Tim Wright on Unsplash